b-tierney/patstrat/README.md

 Returns a named list of rulefit regression outputs for every set of variables and for every imputation method employed.

 ### Unsupervised Clustering
-Use the `cluster_modified` function for unsupervised clustering to identify natural groupings in the data without predefined labels.
+Use the `unsupervised_clustering` function for unsupervised clustering to identify natural groupings in the data without predefined labels.

 #### Arguments